Wrestling Hillary Clinton: Part II

 “Hmm,” she said.
 “That must be nice.”

 “We had a bunch of kids from Belaire Middle over,” I said.
 “Some from the shows I did.
 I was showing them some basics and invited a few guys from the team to meet us.
-Andy and Timmy showed up.
-They hadn’t found jobs yet, and told us how any of us could earn a living.”
+Andy and Timmy showed up to help.
+They hadn’t found jobs yet, and Coach told all of us how any of us could earn a living.”

 Both of her eyebrows went up in a mix of confusion or curiosity.